cremebrule/dxf_fem/README.md

 pip install calfem-python
 ```

-Any additional dependencies that cannot be found can usually be installed with pip install {pkg_name}.
+Any additional dependencies that cannot be found can usually be installed with `pip install {pkg_name}`.
 A quick google search usually clears up most errors during this stage.

 Next, a couple small adjustments must be made to fix some bugs in the installed packages.

-In package **dxf2svg**, within module **pycore.py**, replace any instance of:
+In package `dxf2svg`, within module `pycore.py`, replace any instance of:

 ```
 get_rstrip_points()